jessejaffe/grant-framework/applications/leadsparker.md

 - **Contact Email:** leadsparker@protonmail.com
 - **Website:** https://leadsparker.medium.com/

-> ⚠️ *The combination of your GitHub account submitting the application and the EOS account address above will be your unique identifier during the program.
-Please keep them safe.*

-## Project Overview

-> If this is an application for a follow-up grant (the continuation of an earlier, successful ENF grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

-> Please provide the following:

-- **Name:** If the name of your project is not descriptive, a tag line (one sentence summary).
-- **Brief Description:** A brief description of your project.
+- **Name:** AI Ambassador Programs for Business to Business Sales Leads
+- **Brief Description:** LeadSparker has assembled a large team of ambassadors in the gig economy, equipped with AI tools.
+These ambassadors take a pre-defined lead list and engage with target social media accounts, creating a human touchpoint that is scalable.
+This process is coordinated by the LeadSparker core team, ensuring consistent engagement.
-- **Relationship to EOS Network / Antelope:** An indication of how your project relates to / integrates into the EOS Network or Antelope software.
+- **Relationship to EOS Network / Antelope:** We are proposing to use the LeadSparker process to create leads for EOS EVM projects
-- **Reason for Interest:** An indication of why your team is interested in creating this project.
+- **Reason for Interest:** As long time EOS holders and community members, the LeadSparker core team feels that the EOS EVM

 ### Project Details